xolox/lua-apr/README.md

 ### Build on UNIX using LuaRocks

-The easiest way to download, build & install the Lua/APR binding is to use [LuaRocks] [lr].
+The easiest way to download, build and install the Lua/APR binding is to use [LuaRocks] [lr].
 The following commands will install the Lua/APR binding from the main repository and run the test suite to make sure everything works:

     $ luarocks install lua-apr
     $ lua -e "require 'apr.test' ()"

 If LuaRocks fails to build the Lua/APR binding this is likely because of missing dependencies.
 Lua/APR depends on the APR, APR-util and libapreq2 system libraries but LuaRocks cannot install these because it only deals with Lua modules.
-The Lua/APR makefile runs a Lua script that knows how to install dependencies on Debian, Ubuntu, Arch Linux, Red Hat, Fedora Core, Suse Linux and CentOS.
+When the build fails the makefile runs a Lua script that knows how to detect missing dependencies on Debian, Ubuntu, Arch Linux, Red Hat, Fedora Core, Suse Linux and CentOS.
 As a general guideline for other systems and package managers, you'll need the binary and development packages of Lua 5.1, APR, APR-util and libapreq2.

 The latest rockspec and sources are also available from the author's website (in case the main LuaRocks repository is unavailable or lagging behind):